maria20150403/API-Essentials-and-LLM-Assisted-Support/_episodes/04-api-shell.md

 Since the Voyager API JSON response begins with the root "record" key, with use the element key `.record` followed by the open and close square brackets`[]` to put all of the child elements in an array, the final selector is the `.title` to select all of the title elements for items in the this JSON response.

-We can specific multiple keys in a single filter, In this example, we return the title and author by specificy both keys, seperated by a comma.
+We can specific multiple keys in a single filter, In this example, we return the title and author by specified both keys, separated by a comma.
 ~~~
 $ curl https://libapp.library.yale.edu/VoySearch/GetBibItem?isxn=9780415704953  | jq '.record[]., .record[].author '